-The term Business Intelligence (BI) refers to technologies, applications and practices for the collection, integration, analysis, and presentation of business information.
-BI software or business intelligence tools provide real-time data and presents it to you visually in the form of actionable insights.
+The term Business Intelligence (BI) refers to technologies, applications, and practices for the collection, integration, analysis, and presentation of business information.
+BI software or business intelligence tools provide real-time data and present it to you visually in the form of actionable insights.
 Empower your finance team with faster and more frequent reports.

 Keep your finger on your company’s pulse with real-time financial data, snapshots, and early warning signs of impending financial challenges.